Select data resources

 Apply the same statistical methods for downstream calculations and indices.
 Provide justifications for any differences.

-Exclude from assessment: Mark the metric as 'data deficient' and exclude it from reassessment.
+• Exclude from reassessment: Mark the metric as 'data deficient' if no updates are available to exclude it from reassessment.